MichaelAnthonyTorres/ravenous/README.md

 ## Features

-You will be able to input cuisine and location in order to find restaurants in the area.
+You will be able to input cuisine type and location in order to find restaurants in the area.
 You can order you search results by rating, reviews, and best match.

 ## Technologies